maishathasin/Databases-cs338/README.md

-pop_employers.py: Script to populate the Employers table init_db.py: Script to initialising the database applicants.py: Script to create sample synthetic data of applicants
+pop_employers.py: Script to populate the Employers table init_db.py: Script to initialising the database applicants.py: Script to create sample synthetic data of applicants test-sample.sql: Sql samples to test out code test-sample.out: output of the samples generate-sample.py: simple script to generate all the test-sample.sql queries and show it's output in the test-sample.out